 Join us for a celebration of Earth Day with a special Open Access event on Thursday, April 20 from 5:30–8:30pm featuring three exciting installations presented by artists from our Lucas Artists Residency Program.
 One of these installations will then continue to be available for visitors to engage with during the weekend of April 22–23.

 Minneapolis-based composer JG Everest will present a new site-specific temporary sound + performance installation for the grounds at Montalvo, to be experienced along the paths and bridges that line the creek in the Redwood forest between the Villa and the LAP studios.
-This installation, entitled While It Lasts: An Earth Day Sound Garden, will premiere at the Open Access event on Thursday and will continue with live, open-house style events on Saturday and Sunday, April 22 and 23 from 12–4:30pm, all as part of a celebration of Earth Day.
+This installation, entitled While It Lasts: An Earth Day Sound Garden, will premiere at the Open Access event on Thursday and will continue with live, open-house style events on Saturday and Sunday, April 22 and 23 from 11am–3:30pm, all as part of a celebration of Earth Day.

 The Sound Garden will be comprised of approximately 60-70 small, independent wireless speakers, housed in various handmade vessels — wooden birdhouses, felt sculptures, small urns — spread out across 2-3 acres along the creek and trails.
 Each speaker plays a different part of the whole piece of music, spatially composed for every corner of the space, unfolding uniquely for each listener in a self-guided experience — circulating throughout the space, lingering, leaving, and returning.
-With live accompaniment by roving musicians and dancers, and site-specific poetry and visual art elements also incorporated into the experience.
+With live accompaniment by roving musicians and visual art elements also incorporated into the experience.

 LIGHTFAST is a collaborative multi-media visual, sculptural and audible installation that engages with the natural world and our place within it.
 The quartet was founded in 2020 by writer Sylvia Brownrigg, musician and composer Monica Scott, and visual artists Christel Dillbohner and Danae Mattes.
 They will be developing new material for this Earth Day Celebration, responding creatively to Montalvo’s environment, its fauna and flora, its natural and human history.
 The results of their collaborative explorations will be presented in an open studio installation that includes a live prose reading with musical performance and projections.